jup-ag/jupiter-swap-api-client/README.md

 The `jup-swap-api-client` is a Rust client library designed to simplify the integration of the Jupiter Swap API, enabling seamless swaps on the Solana blockchain.

-### What is jup.ag?

-[jup.ag](https://jup.ag/) is a powerful platform that provides developers with an easy way to access liquidity on the Solana blockchain.
-It simplifies the process of executing swaps by allowing you to specify the desired token pairs, amount, and slippage.
-In return, the API will provide you with the serialized transactions required to execute the swap on the Solana blockchain, complete with the necessary signatures.

 ## Getting Started

 To use the `jup-swap-api-client` crate in your Rust project, follow these simple steps: